brazilla-ray/epg/README.md

 ```
 Inside the `init()` function are two other functions, `glyphButtons()` and `colorButtons()`, both of which get called at the end of `init()`.
 ### event listeners on glyphs
 Before the color of the glyphs can be changed, a single glyph will need to be selected.
-For now, I'm going to declare an empty variable that will "hold" the selected glyph.
+For now, I'm going to declare an empty variable that will eventually "hold" the selected glyph.
 I'll put it at the top of the `init()` function, so that it can be accessed from the other functions within `init()`.
 Note that I'm using `let` so that it's value can be changed as needed.
 ```javascript
   let selectedGlyph = "";
 ```